aws-samples/aws-dynamodb-kinesisfirehose-s3-ingestion/README.md

-# DynamoDB ingestion into S3 with Kinesis Data Streams and Firehose
+# DynamoDB ingestion into S3 with Kinesis Data Streams and Kinesis Data Firehose
 <!--BEGIN STABILITY BANNER-->
 ---